Rappelling in The Natural State

 Climbing shops.
 The Horseshoe Canyon Ranch will be selling chalk and tape.
 Full service climbing shops: Packrat in Fayetteville (479-521-6340 ); Ozark Outdoor Supply in Little Rock, 90 miles south, (501-664-4832); Lewis and Clark Outfitters in Springdale (479-756-1344) and Rogers (479-845-1344; The Woodsman in Ft.
 Smith (479-452-3559).

 Rock gyms.
-LCP200 + Climbing Club and the University of Arkansas Outdoor Center (guest pass needed), both in Fayetteville, The Crag @ Earl Bell Community Center, Jonesboro; The Wall at Russellville Climbing Center; Zion Rock Gym in Searcy; Ozark Bouldering Gym in Springdale, Elevate Sports Gym in Harrison and the Little Rock Climbing Center.
+LCP200 + Climbing Club and the University of Arkansas Outdoor Center (guest pass needed), both in Fayetteville, The Crag @ Earl Bell Community Center, Jonesboro; The Wall at Russellville Climbing Center; Zion Rock Gym in Searcy; Ozark Bouldering Gym in Springdale, and Little Rock Climbing Center.

 Bouldering.
 There's tons, but largely undeveloped.
 Local Zen